app-generator/docs-old/boilerplate-code/flask.md

 ### 👉 Home Blueprint

-This module return all pages saved in the `templates/home` directory to authenticated users.
+This module returns all pages saved in the `templates/home` directory to authenticated users.
 In case a page is not found, a generic page is returned using a `404` HTTP error status.

 <br />